gandhiUH/student-academic-risk-prediction/README.md

 |  2 | recall    |  0.704 | 0.12  |
 |  3 | f1        |  0.689 | 0.05  |

+The Random Forest model was evaluated using five-fold stratified cross-validation on the training set.
+It achieved a mean accuracy of 0.794, precision of 0.693, recall of 0.704, and F1-score of 0.689.
+The standard deviations indicate how much each metric varied across the five validation folds.
+Recall had the largest standard deviation (0.120), suggesting that the model’s ability to identify at-risk students varied more across folds than its overall accuracy.

 ### 3. Logistic Regression

 |    | Metric    |   Mean |   Std |